 Floors including sub-floors

 Repair category 1

-Notes Fitted floor coverings noted throughout.
-No access was gained to any sub floor areas
+Notes No significant defects noted within the limitations of the inspection.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
-The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are original and were found to be in adequate condition for their age and purpose.
+The utility fittings are original with signs of wear and tear noted.
+Future upgrading me be seen as desirable.

 Chimney breasts and fireplaces

 Repair category 1

-Notes An electric fired was noted within the living room however the appliance was not tested.
+Notes The electric fireplace was not tested.
+This is assumed to be in order.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property is generally in fair order throughout.

 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.